Synthetixio/SIPs/README.md

 - **Rejected** - A propsal that has failed to reach a majority Elite Council vote in favour.
 - **Implemented** - A proposal that has been released to main-net.

+# Proposal Types

+- **KIP** - A Kwenta Improvement Proposal outlines a change to be made to the Kwenta protocol.
+These are submitted to the Elite Council for voting and require a majority to pass.
+- **CKIP** - A Community Kwenta Improvement Proposal outlines a change to be made to the DAO which overrules the Elite Council.
+These proposals should only be used in the event that there's disagreement between the Elite Council and the Kwenta community.
+These are submitted to token holders for voting and require quorum (over 50% of the circulating supply) to pass.
+- **KTR** - A Kwenta Treasury Request outlines a request for funds from the treasuryDAO.
+These are submitted to the treasuryDAO and require a majority to pass.

 # Validation

 KIPs must pass some validation tests.